siffiejoe/prg-buildsh/README.md

 *   Portability

-    A build tool should support not only different operating systems, but also as much different programming languages and tools as possible.
+    A build tool should support not only different operating systems, but also as many different programming languages and tools as possible.

 *   Simplicity